farrellw/kubernetes-pizza-tracker/README.md

 One deployment, two pods defined in `api.yaml`.
 Fronted by the service in `service.yaml`.
 Reads environment variables to contact the cosmosDB database, which is hosted outside the kubernetes framework.

+### TODO:

+Return API Dockerfile to use multi-stage to reduce size.
+Fix problem where `mgo` library doesn't connect via url string on ubuntu image.